 Respecting human rights

-We are committed to safeguarding and promoting respect for fundamental human and labour rights across all spheres where we have an influence, in particular among our employees and our contractual partners.
+We are committed to safeguarding, respecting and promoting fundamental human and labour rights across all spheres where we have an influence

 - the UN Universal Declaration of Human Rights